kubernetes/website/content/en/docs/concepts/workloads/pods/_index.md

 _Pods_ are the smallest deployable units of computing that you can create and manage in Kubernetes.

 A _Pod_ (as in a pod of whales or pea pod) is a group of one or more
-{{< glossary_tooltip text="containers" term_id="container" >}}, with shared storage/network resources, and a specification
-for how to run the containers.
+{{< glossary_tooltip text="containers" term_id="container" >}}, with shared storage and network resources, and a specification for how to run the containers.
 A Pod's contents are always co-located and co-scheduled, and run in a shared context.
 A Pod models an application-specific "logical host": it contains one or more application containers which are relatively tightly coupled.